Agent API (window.midas)

 // result.data: [{ id, name, rows, columns, type, parentIds? }, ...]

-type is one of 'primary' (imported data), 'derived' (created by SQL or other operations), or 'ephemeral' (temporary). parentIds contains the IDs of source datasets for derived datasets.
+type is either 'primary' (imported data) or 'derived' (created by SQL or other operations). parentIds contains the IDs of source datasets for derived datasets.
+Temporary internal datasets (ephemeral) are not included in the list.

 datasets.describe(id)